 Jon is that rare Seattle local who would really like to talk to you.
 Probably about high speed rail, and the amazing things it will do for our region.
 He has a passion for promoting transformative transportation projects, and was previously Outreach Director at Seattle Subway.
 For money, he is a geotechnical engineer working primarily on preparing Seattle’s buildings to withstand earthquakes.

-Born in Santa Monica, California, Ben received his BA in Geography-Urban and Regional Development Studies from UCLA and moved to Seattle permanently in 2010 to join his immediate family.
-His high speed rail interest began after travelling to Europe and seeing just how much better life could be with convenient travel options.
+Ben’s interest in high speed rail began after visiting Europe and seeing just how much better life could be with convenient travel options.
 He received his master’s degree from the College of Built Environments at the University of Washington in 2016 where he studied real estate and transportation.
 His day job is in institutional investment in commercial real estate.

 Spokane Chapter Lead